 You really want to concentrate on your business and take it to the next level.
 You know it has the potential to take off.
+You need to make sure you have a good content marketing service.
 Content marketing is a big piece of the inbound marketing strategy that you have.
 The only problem is that running a CMS and creating content and then promoting that content and sharing it is a big, big time drain.

 You should be concentrating on the business aspects more and writing less, right?